cboychinedu/A-simple-car-website/README.md

 <br> <br>

 <p>
- Click on the play image to view the working process of this project.
+ Click on the play image below to view the video of how the working process of this application works.
 </p>

 [![Watch the video](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse3.mm.bing.net%2Fth%3Fid%3DOIP.ZwABOB9q_j7DKvNnCeollwHaEr%26pid%3DApi&f=1)](https://youtu.be/NeE3K0V7Pys)